-- costs of self-manufactured products; - cost of sales materials which we sell to distributors at or near cost; - amortization expenses associated with certain products and services such as the Pharmanex BioPhotonic Scanners that are leased to distributors; - freight cost of shipping products to distributors and import duties for the products; and - royalties and related expenses for licensed technologies.
+- · cost of products purchased from third-party vendors, generally in U.S. dollars; - costs of self-manufactured products; - cost of sales materials which we sell to distributors at or near cost; - amortization expenses associated with certain products and services such as the Pharmanex BioPhotonic Scanners that are leased to distributors: - · freight cost of shipping products to distributors and import duties for the products; and - · royalties and related expenses for licensed technologies.